CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

   * As input size increases, GPU-Naive is doing more additions (which are doubling), hence, the performance is taking the hit.
   * As input size increases, GPU-Work Efficient time less complexity and less additions take the precedence over Serial-CPU and Vaive-       GPU and starts performing better.

-To understand better of Thurst implemetation, here is the Nsight analysis of the Thrust implementation:

 #### Paste the output of the test program into a triple-backtick block in your README.